coderYL2337/sales-transcript-manager/README.md

-Sales Transcript Manager is a powerful tool designed to help sales teams analyze, annotate, and summarize sales call transcripts.
+Sales Transcript Manager is a powerful tool designed for Rilly to help sales teams analyze, annotate, and summarize sales call transcripts.
 It provides an intuitive interface for adding comments to specific parts of a transcript, attaching files to comments, and generating summaries using AI.
 ##Main Features

 View and navigate through sales call transcripts